Asset Entities

 Edit Asset Details

-1. Click asset name to toggle edit mode
+- Click the asset name to open the edit dialog

 Delete Ownership